Bucky24/database/README.md

 Note that the Model will automatically add an "id" field with type of FIELD_TYPE.INT that is a required auto-increment field.
 You can override this field if you desire.

+Also note that you must call `initTable` on the new Model and wait for it to finish before you can use the model.
+This ensures that all tables exist in the chosen data system.

+### initTable

+The `initTable` method performs the work to setup the table with given fields in your chosen database.
+It returns a promise that must resolve before any other methods are safe to call.
 ### get

 The get method takes in an ID and returns the data object associated with that ID (if it exists).